kevinolega/callcentertrainingtips/_posts/2019-08-29-negotiating-power.md

 Zero power at presenting your value.

-When you're looking for work to increase your momthly salary, being able to provide value and being able to communincate your worth is very important.
+When you're looking for work to increase your monthly salary, being able to provide value and being able to communincate your worth is very important.

-And you'kk never learn that lesson until you pay for value.
+And you'll never learn that lesson until you pay for value.

 Professional people pay.

 Cheap people don't.

-You attract what yoou are.
+You attract what you are.